User Score: 5533

 Audience bows: Mrs. Gus Kahn (songwriter's widow); Hank Morino Marino (jockey); Louise Suggs (golfer); Col. John McNutlymoreless

---Patti Page sings "Father, Father" & medley ("With My Eyes Wide Open I'm Dreaming," "I Went To Your Wedding," "How Much Is That Doggie In The Window?," "Tennessee Waltz," and "Would I Love You (Love You, Love You)")
+--Patti Page - medley of hits ("With My Eyes Wide Open I'm Dreaming," "I Went To Your Wedding," "How Much Is That Doggie In The Window?," "Tennessee Waltz," and "Would I Love You (Love You, Love You)").

---Julius LaRosa sings "Eh Cumpari" (listed as "El Compari" on transcript), "Rolling Along" & "Anywhere I Roam"
+--Julius LaRosa sings "Eh Cumpari," "Rolling Along" and "Anywhere I Wander."

 --The Step Brothers (acrobatic tap dancers)